OpenSpace/OpenSpace-WebGui/README.md

 # OpenSpace WebGUI Module

+This is the repository for the new WebGui User Interface for OpenSpace, which replaces the one in [this repository](https://github.com/OpenSpace/OpenSpace-WebGuiFrontend)

-The new WebGui is written in React TypeScript.
-We're using Prettier and ESLint to format the code.
+It is built using [Vite](https:://vite.dev/) and written in React TypeScript.
+We're using Prettier and ESLint for code formatting.

 ## Develop